expinc/sunagent/README.md

 * gomaxprocs: The maximum processors used.

-*HTTP* section defines the parameters of the HTTP server who exposes RESTful APIs:
+*HTTP* section defines the parameters of the HTTP server who exposes HTTP APIs:

 * ip: IP address of the HTTP server.
 This option is introduced because there may be multiple network adaptors with different IP addresses in the node.
 * port: Port number of the HTTP server.